-The WD90C00 is designed to operate in two different bus architecture configurations.
+The WD90C10 is designed to operate in two different bus architecture configurations.
 These are the PC/XT/AT Bus and the PS/2 Micro Channel Bus.
-The selection of the mode is dependent on the setting of a configuration register bit CNF(2), which is determined upon power-up/reset, and is described in the WD90C00 Paradise Register section of this data sheet.
+The selection of the mode is dependant on the setting of a configuration register bit CNF(2), which is determined upon power-up/reset, and is described in the WD90C10 Configuration Bits section of this data sheet.

-When configured for AT or Micro Channel operation, the WD90C00 operates functionally in a manner that is conductive to PC/XT/AT or Micro Channel interfacing respectively.
-The signal pins, memory maps, and I/O ports all operate to optimize this interface with minimal external circuitry.
+When configured for AT or Micro Channel operation, the WD90C10 operates functionally in a manner that is conductive to PC/XT/AT or Micro Channel interfacing respectively.
+The signal pins, memory maps and I/O ports all operate to optimize this interface with minimal external circuitry.

-The WD90C00 provides all the signals, and decodes all the necessary memory and I/O addresses to interface with the AT bus or the Micro Channel bus, in 8 or 16 bit data path modes.
-WD90C00 also provides the necessary decoding of the adapter video BIOS ROM, and has additional signals and registers to help with BIOS ROM page mapping as done on the IBM PS/2 display adapter.
-Using the provided signals, the customer can implement designs which multiplex the address/data signals to the WD90C00 in 8 or 16 bit mode, control an 8 or 16 bit BIOS ROM, and generate the desired control/handshake signals (such as -CDDS16N in MCA mode).
+The WD90C10 provides all the signals, and decodes all the necessary memory and I/O addresses to interface with the AT bus or the Micro Channel bus, in 8 or 16 bit data path modes.
+WD90C10 also provides the necessary decoding of the adapter video BIOS ROM.
+Using the provided signals, the customer can implement designs which operate in 8 or 16 bit mode and control an 8 or 16 bit BIOS ROM.